goabstract/Marketing-for-Engineers/README.md

 * [The Barney Stinson’s Playbook For Cold Tweeting Influencers](http://klear.com/blog/influencer-outreach-with-cold-tweets/) by Noam Avigdor.
 * [4 Tips for Reaching Out to Someone You Admire on LinkedIn](https://www.themuse.com/advice/4-tips-for-reaching-out-to-someone-you-admire-on-linkedin) by Lily Herman.
 * [26 Headliners on How to Connect with Influencers at Conference](https://venngage.com/blog/connect-with-influencers-conference/) by Venngage.
 Don't be afraid to talk to people!
 * [Connecting with Others: What Have You Done for Me Lately?](http://okdork.com/what-have-you-done-for-me-lately/) by Noah Kagan, popular IT entrepreneur & influencer.
-I loved his brief instruction on making its easier for people to say YES to your request :metal:
+I loved his brief instruction on making its easier for people to say YES to your request.

 Case-studies, which can teach and inspire you:
 * [How We Got 1,000+ Subscribers from a Single Blog Post in 24 Hours](https://www.groovehq.com/blog/1000-subscribers) by Alex Turnbull.
 Groove team built relationships with influencers for getting the first readers on their blog.
 Very smart tactics there!